Women owned/operated

 COMPENSATION / ACCOMMODATIONS

-Compensation is $15/hour plus reimbursement of RFC tuition if/when the season is completed.
-This additional benefit works out to an equivalent of about $16/hour.
+Compensation is $17/hour plus reimbursement of RFC tuition if/when the season is completed.
+This additional benefit works out to an equivalent of about $18/hour.
 Apprentices get all the produce they can eat and preserve, use of farm kitchen for food/preservation projects, a very flexible schedule for time off, hot lunch on harvest days, and use of farm library.

 EQUITY AND INCLUSION

-Equity, inclusion, anti-racism, and feminism are guiding principles in how Nella Mae lives her life, raises her family, runs her farm, and operates her business.
-Understanding her own privilege, checking it, and ensuring that she is sharing her knowledge and resources with new and beginning farmers is paramount to what she does.
+Equity, inclusion, anti-racism, and feminism are guiding principles in how Nella Mae and Samirah live their lives, run the farm, and operate the business.
+Understanding their own privilege, checking it, and ensuring that they are sharing knowledge and resources with new and beginning farmers is paramount to what they do.

 Feral Farm